microsoft/azure_arc/azure_arc_servers_jumpstart/docs/gcp_terraform_ubuntu.md

 #  Onboard a GCP Ubuntu server with Azure Arc

-The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy an Ubuntu Server GCP virtual machine and connect it as an Azure Arc server resource.
+The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy an Ubuntu Server GCP virtual machine and connect it as an Azure Arc enabled server resource.

 # Prerequisites